parameshnalla/scalalearn/README.md

 1. What is currying?
 When we will use it?
 2. Difference between parital functions and partially applied functions.
 3. How to use higher order functions while working with collections.
+4. Difference between fucntion and method?
+How it differ in syntax and execution?